 1962 The Klondike Gold Rush is the setting of Foxy, the new Robert Emmett Dolan-Johnny Mercer musical that premieres today at the Palace Grand Theatre in Dawson City in the Yukon.
 The book is by Ring Lardner, Jr. and Ian McLellan Hunter, based on Ben Jonson's Volpone.
-Bert Lahr will plays his final role on Broadway when the production opens at New York's Ziegfeld Theatre for what will prove to be a short run.
+Bert Lahr plays his final role on Broadway when the production opens at New York's Ziegfeld Theatre for what proves to be a short run.

 1985 Singin' in the Rain, the musical based on the 1952 MGM film, opens at the Gershwin Theatre on Broadway.
 Betty Comden and Adolph Green adapted their screenplay for the stage with music by Nacio Herb Brown and Arthur Freed.
-Twyla Tharp directs and choreographs the production which runs 367 performances until closing May 18 of the next year.
+Twyla Tharp directs and choreographs the production which runs 367 performances before closing May 18 of the next year.

 1987 Michael Bennett dies, age 45, from complications caused by AIDS.
 Bennett, who made his Broadway debut as a dancer at age 18 in Subways are for Sleeping, was one of the most influential director choreographers of his time.
 Among his greatest successes were Follies (choreographed and co-directed with Harold Prince), A Chorus Line, and Dreamgirls.

 2013 Manhattan Theatre Club presents the American premiere of Tarell Alvin McCraney's Choir Boy, opening Off-Broadway at New York City Center Stage II.
-Jeremy Pope, Chuck Cooper and Austin Pendleton star in the play about one student's desire to take his rightful place as the leader of his prep school's legendary gospel choir.
+Jeremy Pope, Chuck Cooper, and Austin Pendleton star in the play about one student's desire to take his rightful place as the leader of his prep school's legendary gospel choir.